oudwins-hf/hf_mailer_bridge/notes.md

 ## TODO

 - Check what happens when error is sent as reponse to webhook
+- I cannot send nested json via gravity forms....
+So i need to delete from the object all the fields I need outside of it, then use them & throw them at mailwizz

 ## What it needs to do!